Women's page: Women's movement

 The second wave of feminism in the 1960s and 1970s coincided with newspapers' movements to replace women's pages with features and lifestyles sections.
 While women's page editors were pushing their management to allow them to cover issues of importance to women, many feminists were criticizing the very idea of "women's" news, arguing that news important to women was news that should be covered in the main section of the newspaper and that segregating women's news to within one section marginalized that news and implicitly indicated the rest of the newspaper was for men.
 They believed so-called "women's sections" should be eliminated.

 Many women's page editors considered themselves part of or supporters of the women's movement and were proud of their role in covering topics important to women readers.
 In many newspapers the only coverage of the women's movement was within the women's section.
 The 1965 announcement of the formation of the National Organization for Women ran between an article about Saks Fifth Avenue and a recipe for turkey stuffing.

 Women's pages of the time were accused of talking down to women.
 A 1971 Glamour editorial asked, "What has your women's page editor done for you lately?" and said the sections reduced women to traditional roles.

 In 1978, sociologist Cynthia Fuchs Epstein argued that news of the women's movement did not belong in the women's section because "just by appearing there, the stories maintain the status quo, for they tell both men and women that news of the women's movement is not of general concern."
 That same year Harvey Molotch wrote that news was "essentially men talking to men.
 The women's pages are a deliberate exception: Here it is the case that women who work for men talk to women.
 But in terms of the important information...women are not ordinarily present."

 According to media scholar Voss, the argument that if women's pages were eliminated, news of importance to women would end up on the front pages turned out to be incorrect, and that instead much of it simply did not appear in the newspapers after the elimination of the women's section.

 As late as 1993 media scholar M. Junior Bridge found that the incidence of references to women on the front page of the New York Times had only risen to 13% of names mentioned, up from 5% in 1989.
-Times executive editor Max Frankel reacted the announcement of this study by suggesting more women would appear on the front page if the front page were "covering local teas."
+Times executive editor Max Frankel reacted to the announcement of this study by suggesting more women would appear on the front page if the front page were "covering local teas."